johndoe31415/x509sak/README.md

 The tool is used similarly to OpenSSL in its syntax.
 The help page is meant to be comprehensive and self-explanatory.
 These are the currently available commands:

+[//]: # (Begin of summary -- auto-generated, do not edit!)
 ```
 $ ./x509sak.py
 Error: No command supplied.
 Syntax: ./x509sak.py [command] [options]

 Available commands:

+Options vary from command to command.
+To receive further info, type
+    ./x509sak.py [command] --help
     buildchain         Build a certificate chain
     graph              Graph a certificate pool
     findcrt            Find a specific certificate
     createca           Create a new certificate authority (CA)
-    createcsr          Create a new certificate signing request (CSR) or certificate
+    createcsr          Create a new certificate signing request (CSR) or
+                       certificate
-    signcsr            Make a certificate authority (CA) sign a crtificate signing request (CSR) and output the certificate
+    signcsr            Make a certificate authority (CA) sign a crtificate
+                       signing request (CSR) and output the certificate
     revokecrt          Revoke a specific certificate

-Options vary from command to command.
-To receive further info, type
-    ./x509sak.py [command] --help
 ```
+[//]: # (End of summary -- auto-generated, do not edit!)

 # Dependencies
 x509sak requires Python3, pyasn1 and pyasn1_modules support.
 If you want
-graphs, then you also need GraphViz support too.
+graphs, then you also need to install the Graphviz package as well.

-## buildca
+## buildchain
+[//]: # (Begin of cmd-buildchain -- auto-generated, do not edit!)
 ```
+Error: the following arguments are required: -o/--outfile, crtfile

 usage: ./x509sak.py buildchain [-s path] [--inform {pem,der}]
                                [--order-leaf-to-root] [--allow-partial-chain]
                                [--outform {rootonly,intermediates,fullchain,all-except-root,multifile}]